spenwall/netlify-shortener/README.md

 My short URLs.
 Uses netlify's redirect functionality to make it work.
 Works beautifully :)

+## Step 1

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/kentcdodds/netlify-shortener)

+This will create a copy of the repo for your own account.

+## Step 2

+Clone the repo on your machine

+## Step 3

+Update the `_redirects` file to have the redirects you want.

+Optionally update the `baseUrl` variable in `shorten.js` to the domain you're going to use.

-Put this in your `.bash_profile`:
+Optionally put this in your `.bash_profile` (for linux/mac):

 ```bash
 alias shorten="node {repo-path}/shorten.js $1 $2";
 ```

-Pretty magical.

-Oh, also, open `shorten.js` and update the baseUrl to your own base url.
+With that you'll be able to run `shorten http://example.com` (generates a random short code) and `shorten http://example.com/foo foo` (second argument is a specified short code).
+It will automatically update `_redirects`, commit, and push the repo which will trigger a deploy, then copy the URL to your clipboard.
+Neat right!?

-And if you're on a windows machine you may need to change `pbcopy` in `utils`.
+If you're on a windows machine you may need to change `pbcopy` in `utils`.
+I'm not sure what it'll need to be though.

-Then just update `_redirects` to have the short URLs you want.
-It's great!
+## Step 4

+On Netlify, configure a custom domain.

+## Step 5

+That's it.